Parts of Animals: Book II

+Book III

+Book III covers many different organs (viscera) that can be found in almost all animals.
+These include teeth, horns, the neck, windpipe, esophagus, heart, blood vessels, lungs, bladder, kidneys, liver, spleen, and stomach.
+Aristotle describes the placement and anatomy of these organs throughout different species, as well as the suspected cause for their existence and the differing functions they serve.

+Book IV

+Much like the third book, Book IV consists of the description of varying organs found in animals.
+These include the gallbladder, mesentury, and omentum.
+This book also covers many of the parts found in "bloodless" animals such as crustaceans, cephelopods, sponges, and insects.

 Translations

 An Arabic translation of Parts of Animals is included as treatises 11–14 of the Kitāb al-Hayawān.

 Michael Scot made a Latin version translated from Arabic, and Pedro Gallego a Latin adaptation (Liber de animalibus) made from both the Arabic and Latin versions.

 Multiple English language translations of the text exist.
 William Ogle translated the book into English (1882).
 Another English translation exists, translated by William Ross and John Smith, (1912).
 A Greek-English dual translation exists, written by Arthur Leslie Peck and E.S.
 Forster, (1937).

 The Budé edition is a French translation of Parts of Animals, edited by Pierre Louis.

 Paul Gohlke wrote a German translation titled Tierkunde; Teile der Tiere, (1949).